aswna/Environment/README.md

 ## Overview ##
 Configuration files for my [tcsh][1] (shell), [GNU screen][2] (terminal multiplexer) and [Vim][3] (text editor) environment on Unix used from [PuTTY][4] (ssh client) on Windows.
-I plan to try [portable PuTTY][5] and save some configuration settings if possible.

 ## Markup used in this file ##
 In this file [GitHub Flavored Markdown][6] is used.